cityofaustin/vision-zero/database/README.md

 - `multiple_matches_by_automation` — more than one VZ incident matched; the candidate IDs are stored in `crashes.vz_incident_matched_ids` for manual review
 - `matched_by_manual_qa` — manually assigned to a VZ incident by a staff member

-This work is ongoing.
 The queries below can be used to explore and visualize VZ incidents as they currently exist in the database.

 #### Sample queries